dranawaka/seaandtea-backend/POSTMAN_SETUP.md

 cd seaandtea-backend

 # Start the application
-docker-compose up -d
+mvn spring-boot:run
 ```

-Wait for the application to start (check logs with `docker-compose logs app`)
+Wait for the application to start (check logs in the terminal)

 ## 🔧 Environment Variables